bryandesser/Quant4D/docs/source/api.rst

 API
 ===
-This is a test of automatic api documentation.
+This is automatically generated API documentation.

 .. module:: .